Blogher/100daysofCode/Day2/Day2.md

 # Day 2

 I learnt about strings, and touched variables briefly.
 I also learnt about hardcoding and string interpolation.
+Sometimes I forget I don't have to declare and assign on different lines.

+All I have to do is:
-string name = "Bob";
+    string firstName = "Bidemi";
-int message = 3;
-decimal temperature = 34.4m;
+    decimal heightInFt = 5.5m;

-Console.WriteLine("Hello " + name + "!
-You have " + message + " in your inbox.
-The temperature is " + temperature + " celcius");

-And yes, I found out why decimals data types have the "m" suffix
+And yes, I found out why decimals data types have the "m" suffix.
+Check [here](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/intro-to-csharp/numbers-in-csharp?tutorial-step=5)